-Once your application has been approved and before moving into your new rental property you need to:
+Once your application has been approved, you’re almost ready to move into your new rental property.

 - sign your tenancy agreement

 - pay the bond and rent in advance

 The general tenancy agreement is a legal contract.
 You and the landlord or agent must agree to its conditions when signing it.